-It is interesting to note that Peter openly carried his sword, a weapon similar to the ones Roman soldiers employed at the time.
+It is interesting to note that the apostle Peter openly carried his sword, a weapon similar to the ones Roman soldiers employed at the time.
 Jesus knew Peter was always carrying a sword.
 He allowed this but forbade him to use it aggressively.
 Most importantly, Jesus did not want Peter to resist the inevitable will of God the Father, which our Savior knew would be fulfilled by His arrest and eventual death on the cross where He would bear our sins to provide a way of salvation for us.

 The policy of being “a peacemaker” [Matthew 5:9] and that of “turning the other cheek” [Matthew 5:38-40] was presented by our Lord concerning the prophesied coming earthly kingdom He would establish.
 These passages are directed to believing Israel for the coming earthly kingdom Christ will establish at His return, not to us today as members of the Body of Christ living in this present dispensation of the grace of God.

 Always bear in mind that there is a real sense in which personal arms are “peacemakers.”
 When citizenry own and carry weapons, it serves as a deterrent to crime.
 Criminals, of course, never like it when a lethal weapon may be turned on them to stop their criminal activity.